Mohammad Ali (actor): Playback singers

 Ali was most often voiced by Mehdi Hassan and Ahmed Rushdi.
-Mehdi Hassan sang 115 songs for Ali in his 88 movies.
+Mehdi Hassan sang 115 songs for Ali in 88 movies.
 Rushdi sang 100 songs in 57 movies for Ali.
 Masood Rana sang 34 songs for Ali in his 23 films.
 Others who provided their voice were Akhlaq Ahmed, Ghulam Abbas, Rajab Ali and Mujeeb Aalam.

-Marriage to actress Zeba
+Personal life

-Ali met Zeba the first time in 1962 during the filming of their debut film "Chirag Jalta Raha (1962)".
-The couple got married four years later during the filming of Tum mile pyar mila on 29 September 1966 and remained married until Ali's death in 2006.
+Ali met Zeba for the first time in 1962 during the filming of their debut film Chiragh Jalta Raha (1962).
+The couple got married four years later, on 29 September 1966, during the filming of Tum Mile Pyar Mila and remained married until Ali's death in 2006.
+The marriage was described as a love marriage by the couple.

 They did not have any children together.
 However, Mohammad Ali legally adopted Samina, Zeba's daughter from her previous marriage, giving her the name Samina Ali.

 Political and social activism

 Mohammad Ali and his wife Zeba both had close relations with different political regimes in the country.
-He protested by putting up black dress in International Moscow Film Festival against India for holding 93,000 POWs after the 1971 war.
-In Nawaz Sharif's government, he also served as Cultural Minister and introduced new policies to improve the condition of Pakistani film Industry.
+At the International Moscow Film Festival, he wore a black dress in protest against India holding 93,000 POWs after the 1971 war.
+In Nawaz Sharif's government, he also served as the cultural minister and introduced new policies to improve the condition of Pakistani film Industry.

 Ali-Zaib Foundation

-Muhammad Ali along with Shahid Ali Zaidi founded Ali-Zaib Foundation in 1995 to help the Thalassemia patients.
-The foundation built hospitals in Sargodha, Sahiwal, Jhang, Gujranwala, Okara with the Foundation's Head Office in Faisalabad.
+Muhammad Ali along with Shahid Ali Zaidi founded Ali-Zaib Foundation in 1995 to help Thalassemia patients.
+The foundation built hospitals in Sargodha, Sahiwal, Jhang, Gujranwala, and Okara, with its head office in Faisalabad.